-Kirk is an Assistant Professor in the Department of Ecology and Evolutionary Biology and the Department of Human Genetics at UCLA.
+Kirk is an Associate Professor in the Department of Ecology and Evolutionary Biology and the Department of Human Genetics at UCLA.
 He is broadly interested in evolutionary and population genetics and genomics.
 Prior to joining the faculty at UCLA in 2013, he was a Miller Fellow at UC Berkeley where he worked with Rasmus Nielsen.
 Kirk received his PhD from Cornell University where he worked with Andy Clark and Carlos Bustamante.

 Annabel is a Ph.D. student in EEB, co-advised by Kirk Lohmueller and Robert Wayne.
 She is interested in using population genetics to investigate the effects of severe population bottlenecks on the sea otter genome, including changes in genome-wide diversity and the accumulation of harmful mutations.
 She is also working to estimate the demographic history of human populations using a coalescent approach and is investigating the effects of environmental pollutants on the gene expression of long-beaked common dolphins.
 Her past research includes using next-generation sequencing to investigate the baleen whale gut microbiome and surveying adaptive variation in purple sea urchins across the California coast.

 Jazlyn is a PhD student in the Genetics and Genomics program.
 She is interested in implementing techniques from evolutionary anthropology, population genetics, and bioinformatics to examine patterns of human genetic variation.
 She is currently investigating the relationship between runs of homozygosity in the human genome and the distribution of deleterious variants.

 Jesse is a PhD student in the Bioinformatics program.
 His interests focus on population genomics and conservation biology.
 He is currently working on examining how purifying selection affects patterns of linkage disequilibrium across the human genome.
 Jesse has been an undergraduate researcher in the Lohmueller Lab.